Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 This review was produced by SmartAsset based on publicly available information.
 The named firm and its financial professionals have not reviewed, approved, or endorsed this review and are not responsible for its accuracy.
 Review content is produced by SmartAsset independently of any business relationships that might exist between SmartAsset and the named firm and its financial professionals, and firms and financial professionals having business relationships with SmartAsset receive no special treatment or consideration in SmartAsset’s reviews.
 This page contains links to SmartAsset’s financial advisor matching tool, which may or may not match you with the firm mentioned in this review or its financial professionals.

-The fee-based firm, which is headquartered in New York City, offers asset allocation, wealth management, corporate retirement plans and institutional wealth management.
+Ritholtz Wealth Management is a fee-based financial advisory firm that's been in business since 2013.
+Headquartered in New York City, Ritholtz Wealth Management offers asset allocation, wealth management, corporate retirement services and institutional wealth management.
 It provides both traditional asset management services through its team of financial advisors, as well as a robo-advisor program called Liftoff.

 Ritholtz Wealth Management Background